TYPO3-Continuous-Integration/TYPO3-CI-Codestyle/README.md

-# TYPO3 CopyPaste detector Lint Github Action
+# TYPO3 Codestyle Github Action

-This action lints CopyPaste detector code of your TYPO3 extension.
+This action check codestyle of your code of your TYPO3 extension.

 ## Example usage

-uses: typo3-continuous-integration/typo3-ci-CopyPaste detector-lint@v1
+uses: typo3-continuous-integration/typo3-ci-codestyle@v1